 State power utility Elektroprivreda Bosne i Hercegovine (EPBiH) has adopted a three-year business plan that envisages investments of some EUR 850 million and electricity output at about 18,433 GWh, as well as an increase in renewable energy production and purchases against 2020.
 The priorities also include launching construction on small hydropower plants (SHPPs) on the Neretvica river during 2021, continuing the construction of hydropower plant (HPP) Vranduk, and creating conditions for further work on the Vlašić wind farm, HPP Janjići, and solar projects.

-The 2021-2023 business plan also envisages completing the construction of the Podveležje wind farm and bringing it online on March 1, 2021.
+The 2021-2023 business plan of one of the three state-owned power utilities in Bosnia and Herzegovina also envisages completing the construction of the Podveležje wind farm and bringing it online on March 1, 2021.

 Podveležje is expected to generate 100 GWh of electricity in 2021

-Works on Podveležje, the Bosnian state power utility’s first wind farm, were launched in May.
+Works on Podveležje, its first wind farm, were launched in May.
 According to EPBiH’s business plan, the 48 MW wind farm, located near the city of Mostar, is projected to generate 100 GWh of electricity in 2021, and 120 GWh each in 2022 and 2023.

 Wind farm Vlašić, also with an installed capacity of 48 MW, is expected to produce 115 GWh a year.
 Its construction will be financed with loans from the European Investment Bank (EIB) and the German development bank KfW.